Skip to content

 Description

-This new book, which combines Selling to an ESOP with chapters on financing and legal issues from Leveraged ESOPs and Employee Buyouts to form a new book replacing both, is designed to educate owners, managers, and advisors of closely held businesses.
-It describes how ESOPs work, their basic rules, valuation in the ESOP context, evaluating feasibility, M&A issues, bank and seller financing, using warrants, alternative financing sources, and the tax-deferred Section 1042 rollover for selling owners.
+Myths and misconceptions prevent many owners of closely held businesses from considering selling their companies to an ESOP.
+This is unfortunate because ESOPs often have advantages in terms of tax, financial, and intangible issues that no other transaction method can offer.
+This book, which combines, updates, and expands elements of our former books Selling to an ESOP and Leveraged ESOPs and Employee Buyouts, is for owners, managers, and advisors of closely held businesses.
+It describes how ESOPs work, their basic rules, valuation in the ESOP context, evaluating feasibility, M&A issues, bank and seller financing, using warrants, alternative financing sources, and the tax-deferred Section 1042 rollover.
 Every chapter has been updated for the new edition.
-Armed with this book, readers will be able to make a more informed decision about selling to an ESOP and financing the transaction.
+Armed with this book, you will be able to make a more informed decision about selling to an ESOP.

 Table of Contents